secondtruth/startmin/README.md

 ## Contributors / Credits

 **Startmin** is based on [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) from [Start Bootstrap](http://startbootstrap.com/).
-Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).
+Start Bootstrap was created by and is maintained by **David Miller** at [Blackrock Digital](http://blackrockdigital.io/).

 This template is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
-It makes use of the [FontAwesome](http://fontawesome.io/) icons by [Dave Gandy](https://twitter.com/davegandy).
+It makes use of the [FontAwesome](http://fontawesome.io/) icons created by [Dave Gandy](https://twitter.com/davegandy).

 Many thanks to the creator of and the snippet contributors at [Bootsnipp](http://bootsnipp.com/).

 ## Copyright and License